 If the data is not linearly separable, we use a kernel trick like the RBF function:

-- This function maps the data into higher dimensional space where it becomes linearly separable.
+- Γ = Control how munch influence a single data point has. - This function maps the data into higher dimensional space where it becomes linearly separable.

 2. Logistic Regression

 Logistic Regression Predicts the probability of an instance belonging to class: